LonguiVic/LonguiVic/README.md

 - 🌱 I’m currently learning **Data engineering, AWS and SQL**

-- 👨‍💻 All of my projects are available at [https://portfolio-victor-longui.com.br/](https://portfolio-victor-longui.com.br/)

 - 💬 Ask me about **Data engineering/analytics**

 - 📫 How to reach me **longuivictor@gmail.com**